FAQs – Solicitor Premiums

 A reduced premium scale is available to low fee earners.
 This scale is set out in the premium structure section above.
 The scale is restricted to sole practitioners without employee practitioners and whose gross fees do not exceed $132,000 per annum.

 Yes.
-A refund is applicable so long as you are retiring from private practice and do not maintain your practising certificate.
+A pro-rata refund is applicable so long as you vary or surrender your practising certificate accordingly.

 Do I have to pay any extra premium if one of my employees changes status to a partner during the insurance year?